NardoLee3/mxw-sdk-js/docs/api-providers.rst

 Network
 =======

-A network repsents various properties of a network, such as mainnet (i.e. "homestead"), testnet or private networks.
+A network represents various properties of a network, such as mainnet (i.e. "testnet"), testnet or private networks.

 :sup:`prototype` . getNetwork ( ) |nbsp| `=> Promise<Network>`
     A :ref:`Promise <promise>` that resolves to a `Network` object describing the connected network and chain.
 A network has the following properties:

-    - *name* --- the name of the network (e.g. "homestead")
     - *chainId* --- the chain ID (network ID) of the connected network
+    - *name* --- the name of the network (e.g. "testnet")

 .. code-block:: javascript
     :caption: *get a standard network*

-    let network = mxw.providers.getNetwork('homestead');
+    let network = mxw.providers.getNetwork('testnet');
     // {
     //    chainId: "mxw",
-    //    name: "homestead"
+    //    name: "testnet"
     // }